Tae Kwon Do - "The way of the foot and fist" - A dynamic style of martial art and modern combat sport, from Korea.

 modern, explosive, style of martial art based around adapting your technique to suit the combat situation.

 body-mechanics and combat distance.
-We train in the short stick (Joong Bong), the 4' staff and the sword.
+We train in the short stick (Joong Bong), the 4' staff (Tahn Bong), the 6' staff (Jahng Bong), the knife (Dan Gum) and the sword (Geom).

 Elements of other styles, particularly Aikido, Krav Maga and Shotokan Karate are also incorporated into the training, to give a "more rounded" view of the martial arts.